 Travel from Lima to La Paz on this 12 day tour, taking in the highlights of Peru before crossing into Bolivia to visit the charming lakeside town of Copacabana and the world's highest capital city.
 Discover the delights of Lima, Cusco and La Paz on guided city tours and take a boat trip on Lake Titicaca to meet the islanders.
 Explore Pisac and Ollantaytambo Fortress in the beautiful Sacred Valley and marvel at Machu Picchu, the spectacular lost city of the Incas.

 Today we explore the beautiful city of Lima, also known as the 'city of kings'.
 Our guided tour takes us through Plaza San Martin, also taking in Plaza Mayor, the Government Palace and the City Hall.
 We continue with a visit to the San Francisco Monastery and its famous underground crypts which are home to an estimated 70,000 remains.
 This bright yellow architectural wonder also houses an incredible library, holding thousands of antique texts, some of which pre-date the conquest in the 16th century.
-Later we take in the residential districts of San Isidro and Miraflores, where we see Huaca Pucllana, an impressive clay pyramid that represented the ceremonial and administrative center of the Lima culture.
+Later we take in the residential districts of San Isidro and Miraflores, where we see Huaca Pucllana, an impressive clay pyramid that represented the ceremonial and administrative centre of the Lima culture.
 We also visit El Olivar park, a peaceful space with olive trees that were brought to Peru in the 15th century.
 The final stop on today's tour of Lima is El Parque del Amor, a romantic spot is situated on the cliffs of Miraflores overlooking the Pacific ocean.
 The rest of the day is free for you to explore this fascinating city at your own pace.

 Lima is fast becoming one of the gastronomic capitals of the world and later this afternoon there is the opportunity to join an exciting optional Lima Gourmet Food Tour, combining gastronomic delights with walks around the capital, experiencing the local culture.
 Please contact us to book.